Marmaladeskies/bubble_data_manager/Readme.md

 ### Basic Setup

-- Download or copy [bubble_data_manager.html](bubble_data_manager.html) and insert your DOMAIN_NAME and API_TOKEN (Bubble Settings>API>Admin API Tokens) in the configuration section:
+- Download or copy [bubble_data_manager.html](bubble_data_manager.html) and open it in any browser.
+Enter your Bubble app's URL and API_TOKEN (Bubble Settings>API>Admin API Tokens) when prompted.

 - That's it.
-Open the bubble_data_manager.html in any browser, and enter your app URL and an API key.
-It will automatically connect to your database using your bubble API token and load all data types and fields that have the API access granted in your Bubble Settings.
+It will automatically connect to your database using your bubble API token and load all data types and fields and generate tables for every data type that has the API access granted in your Bubble Settings.
 It will behave near exactly as if the page was part of your bubble app.
-- You can click 'edit column order' to drag and drop columns and create custom constraint and column filter views, but they will not be saved persistently until you follow the next step.
+- You can click 'edit column order' to drag and drop columns and create custom constraint and column filter views.

 Edit rows right in the table view:
 ![Screenshot](screenshots/edit_row.png)